Accenture/adop-docker-compose/README.md

 - Create a custom network: docker network create $CUSTOM\_NETWORK\_NAME
 - Run: docker-compose -f compose/elk.yml up -d
 - Run: export LOGSTASH\_HOST=\<IP\_OF\_LOGSTASH\_HOST\>
+- Source all the required parameters for your chosen cloud provider.
+    - For example, for AWS you will need to source AWS_VPC_ID, AWS_SUBNET_ID, AWS_KEYPAIR, AWS_INSTANCE_TYPE and AWS_DEFAULT_REGION.
+To do this, make a copy of the env.aws.provider.sh.example file in /conf/provider/examples and save it as env.provider.aws.sh in /conf/provider.
+You can then replace all the tokens with your values.
+    - You should then run: source ./conf/env.provider.sh (this will source all the provider-specific environment variable files you have specified).
+    - The provider-specific environment variable files should not be uploaded to a remote repository, hence they should not be removed from the .gitignore file.
 - Run: source credentials.generate.sh \[This creates a file containing your generated passwords, platform.secrets.sh, which is sourced.
 If the file already exists, it will not be created.\]
     - platform.secrets.sh should not be uploaded to a remote repository hence **do not remove this file from the .gitignore file**
 - Run: source env.config.sh